 Assessments submitted late will receive a zero mark.
-Students will receive a new deadline for submission which will be treated as a second attempt and capped at the bare pass mark.
+Students will receive a new deadline for submission which will be treated as a second attempt and capped at the pass mark accordingly.

-Confirm the breach of confidentiality policy (if applicable) [ref: course materials, module outlines, Canvas, etc] Students who submit work which breaks patient/client or practice environment confidentiality will receive a zero mark for that attempt.
+Confirm the breach of confidentiality policy (if applicable) [ref: course materials, module outlines, Canvas, etc] Students who submit work which breaks patient/client or practice environment confidentiality will receive zero for that attempt.